 (b) The working group shall study and make recommendations regarding the following topics: (i) cost and best available technology for interconnecting and metering distributed generation and energy storage systems; (ii) means to improve grid reliability and resilience and facilitate improved customer access to a modern grid through distribution system upgrades; (iii) processes for identifying and achieving distribution system upgrade cost avoidance through the use of advanced inverter functions and other non-wires solutions, along with earning sharing mechanisms for capital investment deferrals; (iv) processes and customer service improvements for interconnecting customers adopting distributed generation and energy storage; (v) options for metering distributed generation and energy storage; (vi) interconnection and metering standards for exporting and non-exporting energy storage systems; (vii) interconnection of new technologies, including smart inverters and energy storage; and (viii) without limitation, such other technical, policy, and tariff issues related to and affecting interconnection performance and customer service for distributed generation and energy storage customers in the commonwealth, as determined by the working group.
-The chairs may jointly create subcommittees of the working group to focus on specific issues of importance, as appropriate.
+The chairs may jointly create subcommittees of the working group to focus on specific issues of importance, and may invite technical or policy experts to assist the working group in its work.